alexntelifilippidis/DispatchDataETL/README.md

 The CI pipeline is configured in the [GitHub actions](.github/workflows/ci.yml) file.

 - It is triggered on every push to the main branch and in every pull request(pr).
+- It deploys sphinx doc to GitHub pages ([how to do it](https://redandgreen.co.uk/sphinx-to-github-pages-via-github-actions/python-code/))
 - It runs unit testing and the integration testing.
 - It also runs the pre-commit hooks to ensure that the code is formatted correctly and that the tests pass before pushing to the main branch.